RequestNetwork/docs.request.network/docs/glossary.md

 ### Ether

-Ether is the native token of the Ethereum blockchain, which is used to pay for transaction fees, miner rewards, and other services on the network.
+Ether is the native token of the Ethereum blockchain, which is used to pay for transaction fees, block proposer rewards, and other services on the network.

 ### IPFS